-7.18 The order and items of business for meetings of Council are:
+- 7.18 The order and items of business for meetings of Council are:

 - (a) Call to Order

 - (b) Territorial Acknowledgment

 - (c) Roll Call of Attendance

 - (d) Consent Agenda

 - i.
 Adoption of the Agenda

 - ii.
 Approval of the Minutes

 - iii.
 Ratification of Regrets

 - iv.
 Any other business, as determined by the Council Chair

 - (g) Presentations

-- (h) Old Business
+(h) Old Business

-- (i) Reports from Committees
+(i) Reports from Committees

-- (j) New Business
+(j) New Business

-- (k) Discussion
+(k) Discussion

-- (l) 30 Minute Q&A Period
+(1) 30 Minute Q&A Period

-- (m) Notices of Motion
+(m) Notices of Motion

-- (n) Announcements
+(n) Announcements

-- (o) Attachments
+(o) Attachments

-- (p) Adjournment
+(p) Adjournment

-7.19 Agenda items for regularly scheduled Council meetings and supporting documents must be submitted to the Chair, President, and Administrative Assistant.
-The Agenda for Council meetings must be distributed to Councillors no later than three business days before a Council Meeting.
+be submitte ada items for regularly scheduled Council meetings and supporting documents must ed to the Chair, President, and Administrative Assistant.
+The Agenda for Council just be distributed to Councillors no later than three business days before a Council

-7.20 Council agenda packages shall be available electronically on the Society website and social media at least two business days prior to regularly scheduled Council meetings.
+uncil agenda packages shall be available electronically on the Society website and a at least two business days prior to regularly scheduled Council meetings.

-Consent Agenda
+Consent A agenda

-7.21 The purpose of a consent agenda is to save time at Board meetings and make them more efficient by grouping routine business items for unanimous approval of the Board.
+e purpose of a consent agenda is to save time at Board meetings and make them ient by grouping routine business items for unanimous approval of the Board.

-7.22 The Council Chair shall include a consent agenda portion on the regular agenda wherein items on the consent agenda, in the opinion of the Council Chair, will be matters that do not require substantive discussion or debate, including, but not limited to:
+wherein it e Council Chair shall include a consent agenda portion on the regular agenda ems on the consent agenda, in the opinion of the Council Chair, will be matters at require substantive discussion or debate, including, but not limited to:

-- (a) Approval of minutes - (b) Approval of regrets
+(a) Approval of minutes

+(b) Approval of regrets